msprev/panzer/README.rst

 the ``.panzer`` directory in the user’s home folder (`example <https://github.com/msprev/dot-panzer>`__).

-Styles can also be defined locally inside the document:
+A style can also be defined locally, inside the document metadata block:

 .. code:: yaml